junxit/us-congress-bills-114/metadata.md

 - 2015-02-04 — Introduced in House
 - 2015-02-04 — Introduced in House
 - 2015-02-04 — Referred to the House Committee on Homeland Security.
+- 2015-02-09 — Referred to the Subcommittee on Border and Maritime Security.
+- 2015-02-10 — Considered under suspension of the rules. (consideration: CR H899-903)
+- 2015-02-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+710.
+- 2015-02-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-02-10 — Mr. Carter (GA) moved to suspend the rules and pass the bill.
+- 2015-02-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H899-900)
+- 2015-02-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H899-900)